Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 Plus the server-side settings: Privacy → Anonymize Visitors’ IPs (mask 2 bytes), and System → General → Tracker → Use third-party cookies: OFF.

-What works in cookieless ecommerce: single-pageview orders track normally, because Matomo uses a Config ID heuristic (UA + IP + plugins hash) for visitor identity within a single 30-minute visit window.
-What breaks: cart-to-checkout across sessions (user adds items today, returns tomorrow to buy — different visitors), returning-customer detection (every visit is “new visitor”), and abandoned-cart email triggers (no idvisit continuity).
-The mitigation is setUserId(email) for known users, which restores attribution for logged-in customers while leaving anonymous traffic cookieless.
-Full posture explained in 5 self-hosted cookieless tracking recipes — Matomo is recipe #2.
+Single-pageview orders track normally, because Matomo uses a Config ID heuristic (UA + IP + plugins hash) for visitor identity within a single 30-minute visit window.
+What breaks: cart-to-checkout across sessions, returning-customer detection, and abandoned-cart email triggers (no idvisit continuity).
+Mitigation is setUserId(hashedEmail) for known users.
+Full cookieless posture in 5 self-hosted cookieless tracking recipes (Matomo is recipe #2).

 The Matomo dashboard struggles past 100k orders per month.
 Direct queries against the log tables are faster and let you join store data outside Matomo.
 Connect with mysql -u matomo -p matomo on your VPS.